GregFinger/TD-FaceCHOP/README.md

 # TD-FaceCHOP
 #### Face landmark detection with OpenCV and dlib (in TouchDesigner).

+### January 2021

+* Reverted back to loading the predictor.dat manually and then defining in a parameter how many landmarks you want to detect.
+This is for if you want to train your own models (instructions for this can be found in dlib's database)

 ### December 2020 Updates (Greg Finger)

 * OpenCV updated to 4.5.0 (download this version instead for step 2 of "Installation")
 * dLib updated to 19.21
 * Now has 81 facial landmarks, use .bat from here: https://github.com/codeniko/shape_predictor_81_face_landmarks
-* Custom OP now locates the .bat file automatically as long as the .bat file is placed in the Plugins folder next to the .dll
+* Custom OP now locates the .dat file automatically as long as the .dat file is placed in the Plugins folder next to the .dll
 * Added an "index" CHOP channel to more easily separate each face's individual data

 ![](docs/images/header.png)